misha130/ion-datepicker/README.md

     }

 ```

+## Please note en-US locale starts the calendar with monday and en-UK starts it with sunday ###

 a) `[value]` defines the initial value

 b) `[min]` is minimum date that user is allowed to select.  (not required)